Study of Einstein-bumblebee gravity with Kerr-Sen-like solution in the presence of a dispersive medium: THE RATE OF ENERGY EMISSION

 where $\omega$ is the frequency and $T$ is the Hawking temperature given by \cite{OUR}

-The energy emission rate is directly proportional to the surface area of the black hole which may be considered to be approximately equal to the surface area of the shadow $S\approx \pi R_s^2$.
-Computing $R_s$ using the expression (\ref{RS}) and using (\ref{HT}) we can calculate the rate of emission of radiation which enables us to plot energy emission versus frequency of radiation curve.
-In Fig. 13 we have studied how the energy emission rate will behave for the variation of the parameter $b$, $\ell$, and $k$.
-It is observed that the rate of emission is higher for smatter values of $b$.
+In \cite{WEI}, it was conjectured that the black hole shadow corresponds to its high energy absorption cross-section for the observer located at infinity.
+In general, the absorption cross-section oscillates around a limiting constant value $\sigma_{lim} = \pi R^2_s $ for a spherically symmetric black hole \cite{WEI, MASH, MISNER}.
+The reader may see the articles \cite{MASH, MISNER} where it was shown that $\sigma_{lim}$ was proportional to the geometrical cross-section of its photon sphere.
+The fluctuation around the limiting value was also studied in \cite{FLUC}.
+In \cite{GHOSH}, it has been applied for studying energy emission.
+In \cite{GHOSH1}, it was extended for the black hole in presence of plasma.
+Therefore, the energy emission rate is directly proportional to the surface area of the black hole, which may be considered to be approximately equal to the surface area of the shadow $S\approx \pi R_s^2$.
+Computing $R_s$ using the expression (\ref{RS}) and using (\ref{HT}) we can calculate the rate of emission of radiation, which enables us to plot energy emission versus frequency of radiation curve.
+In Fig. 16, we have studied how the energy emission rate will behave with the variation of the parameters $b$, $l$, and $k$.
+It is observed that the rate of emission is higher for smaller values of $b$.
 However, the reverse is the case when $k$ increases.
-It is evident from the spectrum that in the absence of plasma the minimum energy will be released from the black hole which indeed agrees with the Kerr-Newman black hole \cite{BABAR}.
-The variation of $ell$ shows that for negative $\ell$ there is an enhancement of emission whereas for increasing positive $\ell$ reduction of emission of radiation.
+It is evident from the spectrum that in the absence of plasma the minimum energy will be released from the black hole, which indeed agrees with the Kerr-Newman black hole \cite{BABAR}.
+From the plots, we see that for negative $l$ there is an enhancement of emission whereas, for increasing positive value of $l$, there is a reduction in the emission of radiation.